CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
-Universal Basic Income (UBI) must exist for humans and their world to continue to function as jobs continue to be replaced by AI and automation <sup>[[1]](#1)</sup>.
+Universal Basic Income Corporation (UBIC) must exist for humans and their world to continue to function as jobs continue to be replaced by AI and automation <sup>[[1]](#1)</sup>.
 In a world with more abundant resources than ever before, many still struggle to make ends meet, and it is a primary directive to ensure every human has access to the core necessities of life that inlcudes water, food, clothing and shelter.
-This Protocol is the framework for the AI DAO with the purpose of distributing Universal Basic Income to each Citizen throguh the UBI blockchain, the UBI platform and the Universal Basic Income Token (UBIT).
-The mass adoption of this Protocol will allow the dream of the Universal Basic Income to become realized by each human/Citizen.
+This Protocol is the framework for the AI DAO with the purpose of distributing Universal Basic Income (UBI) to each Citizen throguh the UBIC blockchain, the UBIC platform and the Universal Basic Income Tokens (UBITs).
+The mass adoption of this Protocol will allow the dream of the Universal Basic Income to become realized by each human/Citizen of UBIC.
 This protocol has been designed with practical and proven solutions, with additional functionality to aid in its global adoption.

 ## Account Types
-To create the global electronic currency capable of providing UBI to each Citizen, the following structure is required:
+To create the global electronic currency capable of providing UBI to each Citizen of UBIC, the following structure is required:

-1. AI is the generator of the Universal Basic Income Token(s) (UBIT)s perpetually filling the UBI Account.
+1. AI is the generator of the Universal Basic Income Token(s) (UBIT)s perpetually filling the UBIC Account.
-2. Each Citizen is unique and is allowed to have one UBI account for sendng/receiving UBITs.
+2. Each Citizen is unique and is allowed to have one UBIC account for sendng/receiving UBITs.
 3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.
 5. Rules must be able to be modified over time to allow for the changing needs of an active economy.

 Resolving these issues, this protocol establishess 5 different account types that together, fullfil these different responsibilities.

-### The UBI Account
+### The UBIC Account
-The Universal Basic Income Account is the source of all Universal Basic Income Tokens (UBITs), which may be distributed from time to time, to each Citizen.
+The Universal Basic Income Corporation's account is the source of all Universal Basic Income Tokens (UBITs), from which UBITs may be distributed from time to time, to each Citizen.

 ### Citizens
 Citizens are humans that have been validated by an [Identity Provider](#identity-providers).
-Citizens have the ability to add UBIT claims tthrough the blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
+Citizens have the ability to add UBIT claims to the UBIC blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
 UBITs will be awarded based on the number of days passed--with a maximum of seven days.
 For example, if the three days have passed and a Citizen makes a claim with the current production rate at 100 UBITs eahc day, 300 UBITs will be awarded (maximum claim/award per week = 700 UBITs).

 ### Entities
 Entities are not humans, and are fictions of humans that Citizens use(d) to conduct business through; and, therefore, Entities do not receive UBI.
 Entity accounts must be approved by Identity Providers before being created by a Citizen.
 An Identity Provider must be linked to all Entities of Citizens the Identity Provider has verified, however Identity Providers are not allowed to make transactions on behalf of the UBI Account.
-Delegated Nodes and Identity Providers both inherit and/or earn UBITs from the UBI Account.
+Delegated Nodes and Identity Providers both inherit and/or earn UBITs from the UBIC Account.

 ### Delegated Nodes
 Delegated Nodes are responsible for maintaining full nodes and creating new blocks.
 Each election cycle Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
 This means that Delegated Nodes act as elected officials with the capability to vote on proposals that include adding/removing other Delegated Nodes and Identity Providers.